Back to Home Page or Contents Page or Judaism or Index

 Fourth, Lilith is very important for magical purposes.
 This is especially

-a female element, first, Shekina and then Lilith after the departure of
+possesses a female element, first, Shekina and then Lilith after the

-the former; and without this female element God lacks creative power.
+departure of the former; and without this female element God lacks

+Christians spoke of Sh'kina as a 'spirit of glory' in which Beings

+of Light lived, as children lived in their mother's body or house.
 The

-of Sh'kina as a 'spirit of glory' in which Beings of Light lived,

-as children lived in their mother's body or house.
-The Kabbalists expressed

 It would seem, according to myth that Lilith was with God when he created animals and man.
 For the Zohar asserts that Lilith, the soul, is both the animating and instinctual forces of every beast of the field: This is the soul of the creature that creeps to the four quarters of the globe, to wit, Lilith (Zohar I 34a).
 Here, as previously seen, is the Hebraic direct separation of the natural from the spiritual.
 Lilith, the evil, has sway over the natural.
 Lilith is associated with the creation of man.
 God created Adam androgynous.
 Rabbi Simeon commenting in the Zohar stated he believed this female was none other than the original Lilith who was with him and conceived from him.